sage-code/eve/manual/structure.md

 **using output parameters**

-To avoid module variables you can use output parameters:
+To avoid shared variables you can use input/output parameters:

 ```
 method add(Integer: p1,p2,  Integer @ out ):